krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 With AWS __Shield Advanced__, you get access to real-time metrics and reports for extensive visibility into attacks on your AWS resources.
 You can also configure CloudWatch alarms to notify you of an attack in progress.

-WAF provides full visibility into rules and requests that match your rules using CloudWatch metrics.
+__WAF__ provides full visibility into rules and requests that match your rules using CloudWatch metrics.
 These metrics are useful for tracking the application layer (Layer 7) attacks that were blocked by your rules

 #### An organization wants to rotate database credentials automatically.
 The credentials must be stored in a secure data store.
 Which of these services provides built-in credential rotation support for this requirement?

 With __Secrets manager__, you can easily __rotate__, manage, and retrieve secrets.

 Secrets Manager __encrypts the secrets using KMS keys__ that you specify.

-Systems Manager Parameter Store supports the storage of encrypted passwords; however, by default, they store unencrypted.
+Systems Manager __Parameter Store__ supports the storage of encrypted passwords; however, by default, they store unencrypted.
-Parameter Store does not have an automated mechanism for credential rotation
+- Parameter Store does not have an automated mechanism for credential rotation
+- Parameter Store has two main parameter types:
+  - String (default): Stored as plain text (unencrypted)
+    - This is what you get if you don’t specify encryption
+  - SecureString: Stored encrypted using AWS Key Management Service

 #### I need a tool that automatically scans CloudTrail Logs, VPC Flow Logs, and DNS logs and identifies suspicious events that are not part of normal baseline activities in my account.
 Which service should I use?

-Guard Duty is a managed threat detection service.
+__Guard Duty__ is a managed threat detection service.
 It learns by reviewing the CloudTrail events, VPC Flow Log, and DNS logs to build a baseline of normal activities.
 It checks network activity, data access patterns, account behavior.
 Any abnormal and suspicious activities are flagged and reported by Guard Duty.
 You can use CloudWatch Events and Lamda for automated remediation.

 #### Our application requires several third-party and open-source software libraries.
 How do I automatically check for vulnerabilities in these libraries?
 The solution should also check for any newly reported vulnerabilities.
 What capability can I use for this?

-Inspector can analyze your instance and application libraries for known vulnerability reported in the CVE database, CIS host hardening standards, network reachability assessment, and processes reachable over the exposed ports.
+__Inspector__ can analyze your instance and application libraries for known vulnerability reported in the CVE database, CIS host hardening standards, network reachability assessment, and processes reachable over the exposed ports.

 #### Developers require a new version of the framework installed on the servers.
 I need to make sure all development servers have the latest version installed.
 What service should I use for this?

-With the Systems Manager’s Patch Manager capability, you can define baseline patch levels, and patch manager automatically patches the instances.
+With the Systems Manager’s __Patch Manager__ capability, you can define baseline patch levels, and __patch manager automatically patches the instances__.

 #### Web Application Firewall allows for access limitation by IP address.
 However, it's important to highlight that WAF integration is exclusive to Application Load Balancer, CloudFront distribution, and API Gateway.

 Any of these:
 - Enable Advanced Shield on Network Load Balancer
 - Protect CloudFront using AWS WAF: A common strategy is to use CloudFront in front of NLB and protect CloudFront with WAF